Coagulation equations for aerosol dynamics: Preliminaries

 As we will see in Section \ref{sec:exist} a (non-equilibrium) stationary solution has a constant flux of mass at large sizes, i.e., $J(x)$ is constant for all $x>L$, for some positive $L$.
 Moreover this flux plays an important role in the proof of non-existence of stationary solutions in Section \ref{sec:non-exist}.

-Interestingly, if the coagulation rate is sufficiently large, the mass-conservation is lost.
-Such phenomenon, called gelation, corresponds to the formation of infinitely large clusters that are not seen any more by the equations and it may be interpreted as a change in state from gas to gel.
-Mathematically gelation poses interesting challenges \cite{EMP02}, however since it has not been observed in atmospheric aerosols we do not elaborate about it in this text.
+Interestingly, if the coagulation rate behaves like a power law and if the power is sufficiently large, then mass-conservation is lost.
+Such phenomenon is called gelation and it corresponds to the formation of infinitely large clusters that are not seen any more by the equation.
+Therefore these big clusters leave the system and the total mass decreases.
+Gelation may be interpreted as a change in state from gas to gel.
+Mathematically, this phenomenon poses interesting challenges \cite{EMP02}.
+Since gelation has not been observed in atmospheric aerosols we do not discuss it further here.

-We note that, contrarily to the Boltzmann equation, the coagulation equation does not preserve number of particles nor energy.
+We note that, contrarily to the Boltzmann equation, the coagulation equation does not preserve number of particles, due to the sticky collisions.